-Born Krośniewice-Błonie, Kingdom of Poland, 11 th August 1892 – Died London, England, 12th May 1970.
+Born Krośniewice-Błonie, Kingdom of Poland, 11th August 1892 and died in London, England, 12th May 1970.

 Anders was born on 11 August 1892 to Albert Anders and his wife Elizabeth, née Tauchert, in the village of Krośniewice, Błonie, near Kutno which at that time was part of the Russian Partition.
 He was baptized as a member of the Protestant Evangelical-Augsburg Church in Poland; but while being kept in Soviet prisons he made a promise that if he survived and regained strength in his legs (he was seriously injured) he would convert to Roman Catholicism.
 He did survive, and did indeed convert.